We all know how important a washing machine is in a household.

 With a 7 kg load capacity, it should be big enough for the average household.

-The Miele Eco WDB020 has 12 programmes you can make use of including a 20-minute ‘Express 20’ programme to freshen up clothes quickly and cycles for woollens and delicates.
+The Miele W1 WSA023 has a choice of 12 washing programmes including a 20-minute ‘Express 20’ programme to freshen up clothes quickly.

 You can easily check the display at any time, to see how much longer you have left on your programme.